har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * There are different versions of the 128x64 LCD module that may need modifications to the initialization code.
 See the `lcd_init()` function in `/ui/lcd7565.c`.
 You may have to choose a different option for lcd bias and display orientation.
 * I added a 1A resettable polyfuse and a 470uF 10V bypass capacitor on the USB 5V supply before the power switch.
-Note that installing a power switch requires breaking the 5V supply line from the microusb connector on the ESP32 breakout board.
-The easiest way to do this is to desolder the schottky diode that is normally placed in the 5V supply line between the micro-usb connector 5V pin and the rest of the circuit.
-Connect the  polyfuse, capacitor to ground and power switch inline in its place.
+The easiest way to do this is to desolder the schottky diode that is normally placed between the ESP32 dev board micro-usb connector 5V pin and the rest of the circuit.
+Connect the  polyfuse, capacitor to ground and power switch in its place.
 * I am now using an [NS8002 module](docs/ns8002_pinout.jpg) for the audio amplifier .
 To avoid overdriving the speaker, replace the 47K resistor with a 10k to 15k resistor.
 You also need to pull up the mute/enable pin to the 5V line with a 100k resistor.